roikale/sumcheck/README.md

 To search for duplicate files in /var/log, traversing all subdirectories:
 `python sumcheck.py /var/log -r`

+To search for duplicate files, showing empty files:
+`python sumcheck.py -a`

-To search for duplicate files in ~/downloads, using md5:
+To search for duplicate files in ~/Downloads, using md5:
 `python sumcheck.py ~/Downloads --hash md5`

 Sample output: